awsdocs/amazon-ecs-developer-guide/doc_source/service-load-balancing.md

 ### Application Load Balancer and Network Load Balancer considerations<a name="alb-considerations"></a>

 The following considerations are specific to Amazon ECS services using Application Load Balancers or Network Load Balancers:
-+ Amazon ECS requires the service\-linked IAM role which provides the permissions needed to register and deregister container instances with your load balancer when tasks are created and stopped\.
++ Amazon ECS requires the service\-linked IAM role which provides the permissions needed to register and deregister targets with your load balancer when tasks are created and stopped\.
 For more information, see [Service\-Linked Role for Amazon ECS](using-service-linked-roles.md)\.
 + For services that use an Application Load Balancer or Network Load Balancer, you cannot attach more than five target groups to a service\.
 + For services with tasks using the `awsvpc` network mode, when you create a target group for your service, you must choose `ip` as the target type, not `instance`\.
 This is because tasks that use the `awsvpc` network mode are associated with an elastic network interface, not an Amazon EC2 instance\.
 + If your service uses an Application Load Balancer and requires access to multiple load balanced ports, such as port 80 and port 443 for an HTTP/HTTPS service, you can configure two listeners\.
 One listener is responsible for HTTPS that forwards the request to the service, and another listener that is responsible for redirecting HTTP requests to the appropriate HTTPS port\.
 For more information, see [Create a listener to your Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-listener.html) in the *User Guide for Application Load Balancers*\.